Hujaakbar/Articles/README.md

 ## Google Blogger Tips :bulb:

 1. To convert markdown to html, use [markdown-to-html](https://it-tools.tech/markdown-to-html) converter by IT-Tools.tech.
-It is better compared to VS Code extension especially when it comes to handing mermaid.js graphs
+It is better compared to VS Code extension especially when it comes to handling mermaid.js graphs.
+   Besides, it does not add any styles, so the output is a kind of agnostic and clean.

-1. To highlight syntax after converting markdown to html, use below three cdns:
+1. To highlight syntax after converting markdown to html, use either [hightlight.js](https://github.com/highlightjs/highlight.js) or [PrimsJS](https://github.com/PrismJS/prism):

+    PrismJS:

     ```html
     <script src="https://cdn.jsdelivr.net/npm/prismjs@1.29.0/prism.min.js"></script>